What is Handwriting Analysis?

 In Business

-In business, this type of analysis can be used as part of an employment test or interview to determine the appropriate fit for certain positions.
+In business, this type of evaluation can be used as part of an employment test or interview to determine the appropriate fit for certain positions.
 However, this practice is rarely used.

 Common Misunderstandings